mxmvncnt/bitwardenvault-dark/README.md

 # 🇬🇧 Installation
 To install this theme, you will need to get the Stylus extension (or Cascadea for Safari), that you can get with the links below:

-you can get it for firefox, chrome, opera with the links below:

 1. [Chrome Web Store](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)
 2. [Firefox add-ons](https://addons.mozilla.org/firefox/addon/styl-us/)
 3. [Opera add-ons](https://addons.opera.com/extensions/details/stylus/)